 Education Queensland International staff (EQI staff), school staff, Overseas students, EQI homestay providers, parents/Department of Home Affairs (DHA) approved guardians of Overseas students and their agents.

-The purpose of the EQI sport, leisure and recreation provider (SLR provider) procedure is to ensure that a high standard and consistent approach is maintained when evaluating the risk of homestay students engaging with non-routine service providers not arranged by the school (that is, not via the OneSchool Excursion Planner).
+The purpose of the EQI sport, leisure and recreation provider (SLR provider) procedure is to ensure that a high standard and consistent approach is maintained when evaluating and mitigating the risk of homestay students engaging with non-routine service providers not arranged by the school (that is, not via the OneSchool Excursion Planner).

 This procedure outlines how to identify potential SLR providers for the register, as well as the processes for completing, submitting, assessing and monitoring approved SLR providers on the International Student Programs (ISP) SLR provider register (DoE employees only).
 This procedure should be read in conjunction with the Non-routine travel and activities for homestay students – subclass 500 (school) visa procedure.